Belper: Transport

-Road

 The A6 is the major through-road of the town and runs parallel to the River Derwent to the west.

-Rail

 Belper railway station is situated on the Midland Main Line.
 Regular trains between Derby and Matlock on the Derwent Valley Line are almost the only services to stop there, although one main line service to and from Sheffield stops on weekdays at times designed to assist Belper residents working in Sheffield.
 The group 'Friends of the Derwent Valley Line' are campaigning for more such services.

-Buses

 The town is served by regular bus services to Derby and surrounding towns and villages as well as longer routes to Manchester and London.
 The major operator is Trent Barton who operate the bus garage on Bridge Street.

 Religion

 The oldest church still used for its original purpose is the Belper Unitarian Church, built in 1788.
 The present Methodist church was opened on 28 June 1807 and was originally built to hold 1,400 worshippers.

 St Peter's Church, a prominent landmark in the town, was built in 1824 to replace the smaller 13th century St John's Chapel which is now used as a town council and heritage chamber.
 A second Anglican church, Christ Church, was built in 1850.
 A local saying calls St Peter's "the low church in the high place" and Christ Church "the high church in the low place" based on their different liturgical traditions.
-Belper's churches are intertwined in a group known as "Churches Together" in which they work together on events etc. Belper's Parish led by Rev. Ann Stratton consists of St. Peters' Church, St. Swithun's Church, and St Mark's Church.
+Belper's churches are intertwined in a group known as "Churches Together" in which they work together on events, etc. Belper's parish, led by Rev. Ann Stratton, consists of St Peter's Church, St Swithun's Church and St Mark's Church.

 The town is also home to Belper Baptist Church, a spiritualist, a Roman Catholic, Belper Congregational Church and a further Methodist church at Openwoodgate.